 Title tags must exist on every single page.
 Title tags should contain the unit name followed by "Northwestern University."
 The following format is highly recommended:

 Page Title: Unit Title - Northwestern University

-See How-to's for search box implementation.
+See developer resources for search box implementation.

 - The University Search form is required on all pages, except when there is a conflicting search function on the page (for example: PlanIt Purple).
 In the case of a conflicting search function, a link to the Northwestern Search must be provided on the page.